EUDR Compliance: Achieving a Deforestation-Free Supply Chain

 2. Legally Produced: The production of these products must comply with all relevant laws and regulations of the country in which they were produced.

-What Products are in scope?
+What Products are in scope of the EUDR?

 The EUDR applies to the following products and commodities: